X: Night & Day

 A figure begins to emerge from beyond the flap of the tent.
 He’s shrouded in silhouettes save for two brilliantly glowing white eyes, and a sinister smile which is almost even whiter.

 All the lights shatter, and now there are white eyes everywhere.
 In their glow, I’m able to make out an ocean of intricately marked faces.
 I’m surrounded by a sea of Boogeymen.
 Then, they all blink in unison.
-When the ocean of eyes snaps open once more, I’m surrounded by a sea of monsters.
+The world goes dark.
+When the ocean of eerily glowing eyes snaps open once more, I’m surrounded by a sea of monsters.

 I spiral into a panic.
 There’s no way out of here.
 I’m trapped.
 I need help!
 I need—